eaperezc/eaperezc.github.io/_posts/2019-04-03-honor-and-glory.md

 ## Conclusion

 We learned a lot, built a nice game and we fell down by our ambition.
 I'd say that was worth it.
-This was the start of our adiction on making games and even when sometimes we have stopped working on them we always come back to build the next game.
+This was the start of our addiction on making games and even when sometimes we have stopped working on them we always come back to build the next game.

 ![Honor And Glory Characters]({{ site.baseurl }}/assets/img/honor-and-glory/victoryhg.png)